Madhya Pradesh

 Aims

-- Examine the extent to which the SIAF was contributing to achieving overall health improvement in Madhya Pradesh and in particular, its accessibility to the targeted BPL population
+- Examine the extent to which the SIAF was contributing to overall health improvement in Madhya Pradesh, with particular attention to its accessibility for the targeted Below Poverty Line (BPL) population

-- Assess how the scope of the SIAF could be expanded (in terms of its population coverage, budgetary provision and types of diseases covered) and recommend an appropriate mechanism for its effective delivery.
+- Assess how the scope of the SIAF could be expanded — including population coverage, budget allocation and the range of diseases covered — and recommend an appropriate mechanism to improve its effectiveness and delivery

 Method